headshots of new leadership at Harps Food Stores

 Randall Harp

-Harps Food Stores, Inc. has made several leadership appointments following the retirement of Randall Harp, who served as VP of warehouse operations and grocery procurement.
+Harps Food Stores has made several leadership appointments following the retirement of Randall Harp, who served as VP of warehouse operations and grocery procurement.

-Shannon Kincade has been promoted to VP of center store merchandising.
-Josh Cleveland has been promoted to director of grocery retail management, Mike J. Roberts has been promoted to director of warehouse operations and Ashley Winget has been promoted to director of general merchandise.
+The promotions include Shannon Kincade to VP of center store merchandising, Josh Cleveland to director of grocery retail management, Mike J. Roberts to director of warehouse operations and Ashley Winget to director of general merchandise.

 Randall Harp retirement